Malabarba/latex-extra/README.md

 ## 1-Key Compilation ##

-Tired of hitting `C-c C-c` 4 times (latex, bibtex, latex, view) for the document to compile?
+Tired of hitting `C-c C-c RET` 4 times (latex, bibtex, latex, view) for the document to compile?
+That's 12 keys!
 This defines a much needed command that does **everything** at once, and even handles compilation errors!

 - `C-c C-a` **=>** `latex/compile-commands-until-done`